The process improvement team creates and supports customer service improvements for the department.

 - Extended the Temporary Patio Requirements program for another year, allowing restaurants and licensed manufacturers with tasting rooms (breweries, micro distilleries, etc.) to have temporary patio spaces in summer and winter

-- Launched self-service forms for residents to report questions and concerns and get connected directly to the department instead of contacting 311
+- Launched self-service forms for residents to report questions and concerns and get connected to the department instead of contacting 311

 - Expanded Permits Online to include development permits for one and two-family, multi-family, and non-residential permit applications.
 We also created a more streamlined way to help applicants get through the process.